-Zoom, Slack, Google Calendar, Yammer, Skype, Google Drive, Jell, Jira and Formstack are few of the important communication and collaborative tools that help make your team stronger, foster bond and produce great results.
+Zoom, Slack, Google Calendar, Yammer, Skype, Google Drive, Jell, Jira, and Formstack are a few of the important communication and collaborative tools that help make your team stronger, foster bond and produce great results.

 They have fewer distractions, and all of that translates into a greater efficiency that boosts productivity.
 Developing a cohesive remote team starts with a set of core company values.

 6. Tracking Progress

 When the team creates clear goals with measurable milestones.